-In achieving our mission and goals, PAR undertakes several regularly-scheduled research projects each year or every other year.
+In achieving our mission and goals, Planning & Institutional Effectiveness undertakes several regularly-scheduled research projects.
 These projects result in a variety of reports, several of which are described below.
 For Brookdale faculty and staff, some of these reports are available online in pdf format through the BCCAIS home page.
 A log-in and password are required to access this site**.

 Class of 2014: Click here to complete the Graduate Follow Up survey.